And what does it taste like?

 With new tastes and styles being developed constantly, we don’t expect it will be long before vegan cheese will rival or even surpass the taste of traditional cheese.

-For non-vegans, unlike meat where an animal is directly involved, it can be hard to make the connection with vegan cheese and understand why people choose to eat it.
+For non-vegans, unlike meat where an animal is directly involved, it can be hard to make the connection with vegan cheese and understand the ethical reasons why people choose to eat it.

 Here are some of the reasons why you might choose it over dairy cheese on your next shop: